hawk/lux/doc/cmd_line_opts.md

 standalone installation.

 **--xref**
-Perform cross reference checks of Lux itsel in order to find calls to undefined functions.
+Perform cross reference checks of Lux itself in order to find calls to undefined functions.

 **--install \[InstallDir\]**
 See [installation](#../INSTALL).
-Installs the application as a standalone application on the `InstallDir` directory. `InstallDir` must exist.
+Installs the Lux application as a standalone application in the `InstallDir` directory. `InstallDir` must exist.
 If `InstallDir` is omitted only a dry run is performed.
-A standalone installation is an installation that is self-contained and contains a minimal Erlang runtime system.
+A standalone installation is self-contained and contains a minimal Erlang runtime system.
 It is however not neccessary to install Lux as standalone.
 If Erlang already is installed on the system, Lux can make use of that runtime environment.
+But sometimes it is useful to avoid that dependency.

 **--root\_dir `RootDir`**
-Directs [Reltool][] to use an alternate Erlang root directory instead of the one that Lux currently executes.
+Directs [Reltool][] to use an alternate Erlang root directory instead of the one currently being used.
 Affects `--install` and `--reltool`.

 **--make**
-Simplified build that only relies on an installed Erlang/OTP system.
+Performs a simplified build only relying on a pre-installed Erlang/OTP system.
 To be used with care on obscure platforms.
 See [installation](#../INSTALL).

 **--markdown**
-Generates documentation for the debugger on [Markdown][] format.
+Generates documentation for the Lux debugger on [Markdown][] format.
 This is used internally by doc/Makefile.

 Log management